lemaurK/CalculatingGrowthRateFromSyntheticData/README.md

 - Only focusing on the 11-carbon-chain morphologies because they have granular morphologies, which are better captured by simple relative minima/maxima Python functions.
 - Extracted scan data using [Gwyddion’s](http://gwyddion.net/) (modular program for scanning probe microscopy data visualization and analysis) Python console with the PyGwy package.
 - Developed Python scripts to manipulate data and extract the growth rate of calcium carbonate precipitation.

-## bruh
-Given a reaction between a cleaved crystal of Calcium Carbonate (CaCO3) and a solution of Bisphosphonate molecules with varying carbon-chain lengths

-The purpose for the task above is to generate quantitatively supported synthetic AFM image data (2d-arrays) for the purpose of having enough training/testing data for a model that can return a growth rate based on time-series scans.
-Being able to define a growth rate for a reaction has many important applications that can be built on, resulting in unique findings.
-Defining a growth rate, for this specific application, involves analyzing relative maxima/minima of cross sections sliced from a scan.
-Making statistical calculations such as averages and standard deviations are also paramount to reliable growth rates.

 ## Summary of Workdone
 ### Data